-8. Restricted Net Position
+9. Restricted Net Position

-The government-wide statement of net position reports \$38,294,474 of restricted net position, of which \$31,486,079 is restricted by enabling legislation.
+The government-wide statement of net position reports \$53,413,297 of restricted net position, of which \$29,459,116 is restricted by enabling legislation.

-9. Deferred Outflows of Resources and Deferred Inflows of Resources
+10. Deferred Outflows of Resources and Deferred Inflows of Resources

 A Deferred Outflows of Resources is a consumption of net position that are applicable to future periods.
 Deferred Inflow of Resources are acquisitions of net position in one period that are applicable to future periods.
 These are distinguished from assets and liabilities in the statement of net position.
-The City recognizes Deferred Outflows and Deferred inflows related to pension and OPEB liabilities on the government wide statement of net position.
+The City recognizes Deferred Outflows and Deferred inflows related to pension, asset retirement obligations and OPEB liabilities on the government wide statement of net position.
+Additionally, it recognizes deferred inflows of resources related to unavailable revenue on the governmental fund statements.

-10. Pensions
+11. Pensions

 For purposes of measuring the state-sponsored pension plans' net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of all plans and additions to/deductions from those plans' fiduciary net position have been determined on the same basis as they are reported by the Washington State Department of Retirement Systems.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
+For purposes of calculating the restricted net position related to the net pension asset, the City includes the net pension asset only.

-11. Fund Balance Classifications
+12. Fund Balance Classifications